 We have a new favorite location for great food and even better cocktails, but it requires a little planning to get there from St. Paul.
 That’s because this destination is all the way over the Rocky Mountains in Portland, Oregon.
 The object of our affection is Clyde Common, a Downtown/Pearl District hot spot that is helping to define the cocktail revolution.

 Before we jump right into the cocktails, it’s important to mention that first and foremost, Clyde Common is a restaurant.
-The decor has a basic, modern look that reminds me of a warehouse.
+The decor has a basic, modern look that reminds us of a warehouse.
 The stenciled labels on the wall identify the “KITCHEN” or the “BAR” with a somewhat industrial look that is softened by wooden tables and candles glowing from every corner.

 We were seated in front of the open kitchen at a huge table that seats perhaps 20 guests.
 This “common” seating arrangement was interesting, and repeated throughout the main level with smaller tables along the mezzanine rail.
 The tables are just wide enough that you don’t feel as though you are really sharing dinner with the guests across from you, and yet you could easily make new friends gathered around the corners.
 We ordered the beef carpaccio as a starter and an asparagus salad with tarragon puree.
 The entrees included an amazing chicken confit with morels and cream sauce and a spicy fresh pasta with squid that was equally impressive.

 Ok, so the food was delicious, made with fresh, local ingredients.
 But it was the cocktails and the reputation of the bar manager that really led us to investigate Clyde Common.
 Jeffrey Morgenthaler is the man behind the stick creating all of the magic.
 If you are a regular reader of Summit Sips you might recall a post a while back about how to make your own tonic water.
 Well, it was Jeffrey’s recipe (which was technically Kevin Ludwig’s) that got us started on that project and his skills with the shaker and spoon are somewhat legendary at this point.
 To start our evening we decided to try something totally unique: barrel-aged cocktails.